sanjivyash/Network-Simulation/README.md

         self.dist = 0 # distance from self.root

         self.rp = None # root port if any
+        self.dp = set() # set of all designated ports
         self.next = None # next bridge on path to root, if any

-        self.forward = False # to forward config message or not self.table = {} # store host | forwarding port
+        self.mutate = False # state of object has changed or not self.forward = False # to forward config message or not self.table = {} # store host | forwarding port